- Interviewing with Indian resources is a challenging experience.

 Strategies for Dealing with Hostile Interviewers

 Most US interviews between domestic US interviewees and domestic US interviewers are not hostile.
-However, when Indians are the interviewers, hostile interviews are quite common.
+However, when Indians are the interviewers, hostile interviews are pretty common.
 As we pointed out earlier, there is a culture of “grilling” interviewers in Indian culture, which also happens when both participants are Indian.
 It is difficult to determine how much this is ratcheted up when the interviewer is a domestic US worker because we also receive complaints from Indians about the interview process.
-However, when the interview goes hostile, it is important to have a strategy for dealing with it, and also to know that a decent percentage of interviews by Indian interviewers will be hostile.
+However, when the interview goes hostile, it is important to have a strategy for dealing with it and know that a decent percentage of interviews by Indian interviewers will be hostile.

 If someone is hostile, abusive or can’t communicate properly — I’ve learned to end the video/voice call within the first 5 or 10 min of the interview and message the recruiter RIGHT away.
 You can tell the recruiter that the sound quality was terrible and ask to reschedule.
 With larger companies, this helps roll the dice and hopefully, you will get someone from a European background the next time.